Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 tags: [hiring, feedback, careers, systems, software]
 ---

 Applying for jobs can feel like interacting with software that fails silently.

-You submit a resume.
-You answer screening questions.
-You may complete interviews, assessments, or take-home work.
+You submit a resume, answer screening questions, and may complete interviews, assessments, or take-home work.
 Then the process ends with a generic rejection, or worse, no response at all.

-As a candidate, you know the application did not advance.

-You rarely know why.
+As a candidate, you know the application did not advance but rarely know why.

-In software, a bad error message is more than annoying.
-It blocks debugging.
-It tells the user something went wrong while hiding the information needed to correct it.
+In software, a bad error message is more than annoying because it blocks debugging: the user learns that something went wrong while the information needed to correct it stays hidden.
 Modern hiring often works the same way.

 ## The Feedback Gap Is Getting Worse